fyngyrz/pyex/README.md

 ```

 Now, at some point, you have a string in your program you'd like to
 validate.
-Here are some of the things you can do in pyex:
+Here are some of the things you can do in pyex with the
+above in place:

 ```Python
 if '192.168.1.100'.testDottedQuad():